The Dishman Family of Virginia

 1. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, From 1985 to 1993, from W.A.
 Hagey, family group sheet for James Seaton dated 2 Sep 1988, lists son James Seaton (b.
 1723, d. after 1772) who married 1st Frances Dishman.

 2. [S346] Genealogical papers, Hagey, William Anderson, (ca. 1940-1998), box 2, file 119, "Dishman, John (ca 1698-1739) and Francis Weedon, 1 of 3", copy of Westmoreland County Orders, 30 Aug 1743 (West Co Orders 1743-1747, p.
-3) ordering the appriasal of the estate of John Dishman and stating "On the petition of James Seaton who intermarried with Frances daughter of John Dishman late of this county deceased for his the said James Seatons part of the said decedent's estate in right of the said Frances which estate is now in the hands of Robert Harrison who intermarried with the relic of the said decedent…", reference no. Mss1 H1227 a FA2, Virginia Historical Society, Richmond, Virginia, United States.
+3) ordering the appriasal of the estate of John Dishman and stating "On the petition of James Seaton who intermarried with Frances daughter of John Dishman late of this county deceased for his the said James Seatons part of the said decedent's estate in right of the said Frances which estate is now in the hands of Robert Harrison who intermarried with the relic of the said decedent…", reference no. Mss1 H1227 a FA2, Virginia Historical Society, Richmond, Virginia.

 3. [S182] Dishman-Hagey Correspondence, From 1985 to 1993, from W.A.
 Hagey, family group sheet for James Seaton dated 2 Sep 1988, lists son James Seaton who married Frances Dishman (died 26 Jan 1744 following birth of son John Dishman Seaton on 12 Jan 1744).